-Boutwell, a Republican, was a senator from Massachusetts from 1873 to 1877.
+Boutwell was a senator from Massachusetts and was a Republican.
+He served from 1873 to 1877.

 From Mar 1873 to Mar 1877, Boutwell missed 243 of 847 roll call votes, which is 28.7%.
 This is on par with the median of 31.2% among the lifetime records of senators serving in Mar 1877.
 The chart below reports missed votes over time.

 |Dec 1873-Feb 1874||57||3||5.3%||6th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information